 Only permitted after due diligence and multiple documented attempts.

 Court-ordered methods when normal service is impracticable.
-Common for:

 Detailed affidavits are required to justify alternate methods.